-The Clay Center Observatory is operated by Dexter and Southfield Schools, a private K-12 educational institution.
+The Clay Center Observatory is operated by Dexter Southfield, a private PK-12 educational institution.
 The facility includes a unique diffraction-limited 64cm (25-inch) telescope with optically perfect mirrors- better than 1/100th of a wave at 632.8nm.
 Superb image quality is maintained by active thermal control in the dome.
 Multiple negative-pressure fans built into two airlocks cycle 10,000 cubic feet of air per minute through the dome, which keeps the interior temperature to within a fraction of a degree of the ambient air outside.
-Heat generated from the building is ducted undergound to a facility 100 meters downwind, where it is exhasuted- keeping themal distortions near the telesocpe to a minimum.
+Heat generated from the building is ducted underground to a facility 100 meters downwind, where it is exhausted- keeping thermal distortions near the telescope to a minimum.

 Located atop the five-story Clay Center for Science & Technology, the observatory is housed in a 24.5-foot-diameter Ash Dome.
 Computerized and powered by its own solar-cell panels, the dome rotates in sync with the telescope and can be opened, closed, or rotated remotely by computer control.
 The north roof deck on Level 5 features a 5-kilowatt array of photovoltaic solar cells and a 1-kilowatt wind turbine, which provide supplemental energy for the facility.
 A rooftop weather tower delivers real-time atmospheric data.
 The south roof deck can support smaller telescopes for viewing along the ecliptic.